MISP/MISP/docs/INSTALL.rhel7.md

 # 6/ Create database and user

-## 6.01/ Set database to listen on localhost oncology's
+## 6.01/ Set database to listen on localhost only
 ```bash
 # <snippet-begin 1_prepareDB_RHEL.sh>
 prepareDB_RHEL () {